fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 ## Experiments

-The experiments in the [notebook](https://github.com/fau-masters-collected-works-cgarbin/shap-experiments-image-classification/blob/master/shap-experiments-image-classification.ipynb) show how to use SHAP's DeepExplainer to visualize feature attribution in image classification with neural networks.
+The [Jupyter notebook](https://github.com/fau-masters-collected-works-cgarbin/shap-experiments-image-classification/blob/master/shap-experiments-image-classification.ipynb) shows how to use SHAP's DeepExplainer to visualize feature attribution in image classification with neural networks.
+See the [instructions to run the code](./running-the-code.md) for more details.

 SHAP has multiple explainers.
 The code uses the DeepExplainer explainer because it is the one used in [the image classification SHAP sample code](https://shap.readthedocs.io/en/latest/image_examples.html).

+The code is based on the [SHAP MNIST example](https://shap.readthedocs.io/en/stable/example_notebooks/image_examples/image_classification/PyTorch%20Deep%20Explainer%20MNIST%20example.html), available as a Jupyter notebook [on GitHub](https://github.com/slundberg/shap/blob/master/notebooks/image_examples/image_classification/PyTorch%20Deep%20Explainer%20MNIST%20example.ipynb).
+This notebook uses the PyTorch sample code because at this time (April 2021), SHAP does not support TensorFlow 2.0.
+[This GitHub issue](https://github.com/slundberg/shap/issues/850) tracks the work to support TensorFlow 2.0 in SHAP.

 The experiments are as follows:

 1. Train a CNN to classify the MNIST dataset.
-1. Show the feature attributions for a subset of the trainig set using SHAP DeepExplainer.
+1. Show the feature attributions for a subset of the training set using SHAP DeepExplainer.
-1. Review and annotate some of the attributions to understand better how they reveal about the model and about the explanation itself.
+1. Review and annotate some of the attributions to understand better what they reveal about the model and about the explanation itself.
 1. Repeat the steps above with the CNN that is significantly less accurate.

 ### An important caveat